We may earn money or products from the companies mentioned in this post.

 Reduced Stress Levels

 When you do a meal plan and stick to that plan, you can reduce your stress.
 You no longer have to worry about missing a meal, not have meals ready, or forget to set out meals to thaw.
 Though this may not seem like it would cause a lot of stress, it can have a domino effect.
 If you have a bad day, you avoid adding time constraints of not knowing what to have and the stress to the day.
-This little bit of stress reduction can help your overall stress and give you more downtime in the evenings after a long day.
+This little bit of stress reduction can help you overall and give you more downtime in the evenings after a long day.
 It also helps your budget since overspending can lead to more stress.

 Reduced Chance of Dropping Your Goals